j0z/PlayM/README.txt

 	[type];[message];[hold]
  Messages are terminated by a newline.
  [type] is either 'KB' or 'M'
 	'KB' is sent for a keyboard button press.
-	'M' is sent for either mouse movement or a mouse button press.
+Also used for Mouse button presses.
+(See note below) 'M' is sent for either mouse movement.
  [message] specifies which key was pressed (as a single, capital character) or as a comma-deliminated tuple of type <str,str> in the case of a mouse, giving its x and y coordinates.
  [hold] is only used for keyboard messages, and can only have the following values:
 	* 0 = (default) the button press was a click.